ernstki/flask-restless-demo-api/README.md

 ### Using MySQL instead of SQLite

-Out of the box, this Flask app is set up to use a SQLite3 database in the named `organism.db` in the current working directory, but with slight modifications, you can use a MySQL database instead.
+Out of the box, this Flask app is set up to use a SQLite3 database in the named `organism.db` in the same directory as the Flask app, but with slight modifications, you can use a MySQL database instead.
 (Check out the comments in `config.py`.)